Perpertual Coupled Simulated Annealing for Continuous Optimization

-During the optimization, the value of all dispersion variables moves around the value of the best solution's dispersion variable, except by itself, which remains unchanged.
+During the optimization, the value of all dispersion variables moves around the value of the best solution's dispersion variable, except for itself, which remains unchanged.
 At each iteration, each dispersion value moves towards either the upper or lower bound.
 When reaching any of these bounds, it changes its direction and moves towards the other bound.
-If the upper bound was reached, the bound value is multiplied by a factor of $(1+\mu)$.
-If it is the lower bound, it is multiplied by $(1-mu)$.
+If the upper bound is reached, the bound value is multiplied by a factor of $(1+\mu)$, for $0 < \mu < 1$.
+If it is the lower bound that is reached, it is multiplied by $(1-\mu)$.

 The movements of increment and decrement on the value of the dispersion variable, as well as the changes on the bounds, occur continuously until the algorithm finds a new best solution.
-Then, the new best solution's dispersion variable stops changing its values, and the old best solution's dispersion value begin to change around the new value.
-The upper bound and lower bound are then reinitialized according to~(\ref{eq:U_L_initial_bounds}).
+Then, the new best solution's dispersion variable stops changing its values, and the old best solution's dispersion value begins to change around the new value.
+The upper and lower bound are then reinitialized according to~(\ref{eq:U_L_initial_bounds}).

-Consider $D^{s_i}_k \in \{-1,0,1\}$ as the direction of the solution $s_i$ at iteration $k$.
+Consider $D^{s_i}_k \in \{-1,1\}$ as the direction of the solution $s_i$ at iteration $k$.
 If $D^{s_i}_k=1$, $V^{s_i}_k$ has to increase its value by a factor of $(1+\phi)$ unless it reaches its upper bound.
 In that case, $V^{s_i}_k$ stops increasing its value and $D^{s_i}_k$ becomes $-1$.
 In a different case, if $D^{s_i}_k=-1$, then $V^{s_i}_k$ decreases by a factor of $(1-\phi)$ until it reaches its lower bound.
 At this time, $V^{s_i}_k$ stops decreasing its value and $D^{s_i}_k$ becomes $1$.
 In any case, $\phi$ is a small value between $(0.0,0.1]$.
 The standard behavior of the PO technique is illustrated in Fig.~\ref{fig:POT_move_a}.
 Fig.~\ref{fig:POT_move_b} depicts the behavior of the technique when the upper bound is reached.